Resources to support mental health in St Andrews.

 Body image is the subjective sense we have of our appearance and our body.
 Unlike what others see when they look at us, our body image is often different from the objective size and shape of our body.
 It is common for people to feel dissatisfied with their body image, and this can affect one's self worth.
 In some cases, this can lead to mental health issues including a difficult relationship with food and eating.
 (National Centre for Eating Disorders, 2018)

 Student Services provides support for students with eating disorders.
-You can phone 01334 462020, email theASC@, or book an appointment with a Wellbeing Adviser.
+You can phone 01334 462020, email theASC@, or enquire about an appointment.

 Signs you might be struggling to cope